brickbots/qmk_firmware/keyboards/uno/keymaps/brickbots/readme.md

 ## Intro and setup
 This keymap implememnts a 'password manager' of sorts with passcode protection.
+Passwords, and the unlock code, are defined in a header file.
-You can replace the included secrets.h file with your own, included from OUTSIDE the qmk_firmware tree.
+You can replace the included secrets.h file with your own, which should live and be included from OUTSIDE the qmk_firmware tree.
 See the comments in the source/secrets file for more details.

 ## Unlock
 To unlock the device and allow password access you'll need to enter your four digit passcode.
-For each digit tap the key quickly to enter the number (i.e. 5 taps to ender the number 5), then hold down for 300ms to advance to the next digit in the code and repeat.
+For each digit tap the key quickly to enter the number (i.e. 5 taps to enter the number 5), then hold down for 300ms to advance to the next digit in the code and repeat.
 If successful, the LED will turn green, if you have made a mistake, you'll get a few flashes of red color and you can try again.